fgmourao/Lab_Projects/PNPD_Postdoc_Project/Matlab Scripts/README.md

 - Plot electrophysiological parameters as a heat map on the animal's track<br />

 Video_Analyses.m<br />
-- Behavioral Analysis from *.csv files imported from Bonsai software and beginning and end of trials index identified through the Video Guide<br />
+- Behavioral Analysis from *.csv files imported from Bonsai software and from frame trials index identified through the Video Guide<br />

     Outputs:

     . x and y coordinates in pixels<br />
     . x and y coordinates in cm<br />
     . x / y derivative in cm<br />
-    . displacement in cm <br />
+    .
+Displacement in cm <br />
-    . accumulated distance over time in cm <br />
+    .
+Accumulated distance over time in cm <br />
+    .
+Total distance covered in cm <br />
-    . total distance covered in cm <br />
+    .
+Total distance covered in cm in each trial (sound on) <br />
-    . time vector<br />
+    .
+Total distance covered in all trials (sound on) <br /> .
+Total distance covered out of trials (sound off) <br /> . time vector<br />

 - Make some plots<br />